Cosmian/cli/documentation/docs/cli/main_commands.md

 ` <KEY_FILE_OUT>` The KMIP JSON output file.
 When not specified, the input file is overwritten

 `--wrap-password [-p] <WRAP_PASSWORD>` A password to wrap the imported key.
-This password will be derived into a AES-256 symmetric key.
-For security reasons, a fresh salt is internally handled and generated by `cosmian` and this final AES symmetric key will be displayed only once
+This password will be derived into an AES-256 symmetric key.
+For security reasons, a fresh salt is internally generated by `cosmian` and handled, and this final AES symmetric key will be displayed only once

 `--wrap-key-b64 [-k] <WRAP_KEY_B64>` A symmetric key as a base 64 string to wrap the imported key

-`--wrap-key-id [-i] <WRAP_KEY_ID>` The id of a wrapping key in the KMS that will be exported and used to wrap the key
+`--wrap-key-id [-i] <WRAP_KEY_ID>` The ID of a wrapping key in the KMS that will be exported and used to wrap the key

 `--wrap-key-file [-f] <WRAP_KEY_FILE>` A wrapping key in a KMIP JSON TTLV file used to wrap the key